Abd-007/Switch-Emulators-Guide/Links.md

 `aHR0cHM6Ly9kcml2ZS5nb29nbGUuY29tL2RyaXZlL2ZvbGRlcnMvMUtBeW0tUnBHSUR1SmlTbU1MbXBDdEdWYmhMbTRWalRaP3VzcD1zaGFyaW5n`

 **Note:** This contains older keys too.
-Only download the latest **Note:** 13.2.1, and possibly any newer version will include title.keys.
+Only download the latest.
+**Note:** 13.2.1, and possibly any newer version will include title.keys.
 This is for Skyline users.
 If you don't know what Skyline is, or don't intend to use it, you can delete title.keys.

 ### Firmware

 `aHR0cHM6Ly9kYXJ0aHN0ZXJuaWUubmV0L3N3aXRjaC1maXJtd2FyZXMv`

-**Note:** This is for Ryujinx.
-On yuzu only a small amount of games need this to fix main menu freezing issues.

 ### Games

 `aHR0cHM6Ly9ueGJyZXcuY29tLwoKaHR0cHM6Ly9uc3cydS54eXovCgpodHRwczovL25zd2dhbWUuY29tL2NhdGVnb3J5L3N3aXRjaC8KCmh0dHBzOi8vd3d3LnppcGVydG8uY29tL25pbnRlbmRvLXN3aXRjaC1uc3Av`

 **Note:** This contains a few sites to download games.
-Download from wherever you like
+Download from wherever you like.
+Even more sources on our Discord server.

 ### Shaders

 https://github.com/JENOVAAbsolute/128BB-Shaders

-**Note:** On yuzu you should use Vulkan and as such, shader caching speeds should be relativaly fast.
+**Note:** On Yuzu you should use Vulkan and as such, shader caching speeds should be relativaly fast.
 Therefore it is advised to build your own shader cache

 # Miscellaneous